 Spring term, Block D

 Students who would like to participate in the optional clinical must enroll through clinical registration.
-Clinical placements are with the Cyberlaw Clinic of the Berkman Center for Internet and Society.
-At the clinic, students will supplement their educational experience by working for clients on matters relating to child exploitation, youth online safety, the Internet and new technology.
-Refer to the Office of Clinical and Pro Bono Programs website (http://www.law.harvard.edu/academics/clinical) for clinical registration dates, early add/drop deadlines, and other information about the clinical.
+Clinical placements are with the Cyberlaw clinic at the Berkman Center for Internet and Society.
+Refer to the Office of Clinical and Pro Bono Programs website (http://www.law.harvard.edu/academics/clinical) for clinical registration dates, early add/drop deadlines, and other information about this clinical.

 Last updated August 02, 2010